 Within the reusable system, there is also the possibility of integrating vending solutions.
 This means that the reusable bowls can be used in combination with, for instance, pick-up stations.
 In this case, employees on large factory sites could pick up their food at the nearest station and thus save the long way to the company canteen.
 By serving the food in the reusable bowls, transport is made easier and it is ensured that the meal is still warm after transport.
 If the dish will be eaten later, the bowls are also suitable for the microwave and afterwards also for the dishwasher.
 In this way, you offer your employees a quick alternative for a hot lunch and promote sustainability in your company in the long term.

+Are you interested in reusable solutions?
+Would you like an individual alternative to disposable packaging combined with a digital platform for your company canteen?
 Then feel free to contact us at info@qnips.io or book a personal consultation at the following link: Schedule a personal consultation! – You can book online!

 qnips promotes the topic of sustainability in contract catering.
 The implementation of the project “Use of a digital reusable system in business catering” is supported by funds from the European Regional Development Fund.